Omiyemi (Artisia) Green

 Background

-Omiyẹmi’s scholarship informs the development and range of courses she offers.
-For the past thirteen years she has shared her expertise in Black Theater and African American Theatre with students on the William & Mary Theatre Mainstage and in courses such as Black Acting Theory and Performance, African American Theatre History I & II, Theatre in a Post-Racial Age, Reimagining Communities, and single-author courses on August Wilson and Katori Hall.
-Her direction and production dramaturgy have been seen at Illinois Wesleyan, Florida A&M, the Afrikana Independent Film Festival (Richmond, VA), eta Creative Arts Foundation, and Cadence, where she serves as the Project Director for Sitelines BLM.
-This fall, she looks forward to joining the faculty and students at Southern Illinois University Carbondale as director for Alice Childress’ Wedding Band.
+Hired as the African American Theatre Historian in 2010, Omiyẹmi shares her expertise in Black Theater and African American Theatre with students on the William & Mary Theatre Mainstage and in courses such as Black Acting Theory and Performance, African American Theatre History I & II, Theatre in a Post-Racial Age, Reimagining Communities, and single-author courses on August Wilson and Katori Hall.
+Her direction and production dramaturgy have been seen at Southern Illinois University Carbondale, Illinois Wesleyan, Florida A&M, the Afrikana Independent Film Festival (Richmond, VA), eta Creative Arts Foundation, and Cadence, where she originated and serves as the originator and Project Director for Sitelines BLM.
+This year, Omiyẹmi looks forward to directing Curious Incident of the Dog in the Night-Time for William & Mary Theatre.